ZakkFast/PasswordGen/README.md

 ## What it does
 <pre>
-Password Generator with a sense of humor* used to create a unique password depending on user chose of the following critera.
+Password Generator used to create a unique password depending on user chose of the following critera.
 <ul>
 <li>Length of characters between 8-128.</li>